Checklist for studying in the Netherlands

 Biking and public transport

 As you will quickly realise upon arrival in the Netherlands, bicycles are key to getting around easily and quickly - and cheaply - and are therefore really useful for life as a student.
-To find a bike, visit your local bike shop, or take a look on Markplaats to find a good second-hand bike.
+To find a bike, visit your local bike shop, or take a look on Marktplaats to find a good second-hand bike.
 For more advice on buying a bike, check out our guide for finding a bike in the Netherlands.
-And, if you don’t feel too comfortable on a bike, there are schools that offer classes to adults.
-Take a look at Koala Bike Lessons, or Het Fiets College for lessons in Amsterdam in The Hague.
-Or, use the search tool on the Fietsersbond website to find a teacher in your local area.
+And, if you don’t feel too comfortable on a bike, there are even schools that offer classes to adults.

-If you’re someone who doesn’t feel like the idea of getting around on just two wheels, then make sure you get yourself a public transport card - the OV chipkaart.
+If you’re someone who doesn’t like the idea of getting around on just two wheels, don't worry, you can rely on the Dutch public transport system instead - just make sure you get yourself an OV chipkaart.
 You can order yourself one online, and top up the money at machines at stations and supermarkets, or set up a direct top-up from your bank account.
-Find out more about Dutch public transport.

 In the Netherlands, Dutch universities have student associations (studentenverenigingen) and study associations (studieverenigingen).
 If you join either of these you’ll become more involved in your university’s student life, and, of course, get the opportunity to meet loads of different people.
 There are also international student networks in several Dutch cities, including ISN in Amsterdam and ESN in Rotterdam.